ayatokura/ai-openscale/cloud-risk-config-ovr-wos-only.md

 #### Step 1: Activate model risk management features

-As part of the closed beta cohort, you can activate the model risk management beta features on IBM Watson OpenScal5.
+As part of the closed beta cohort, you can activate the model risk management beta features on {{site.data.keyword.aios_short}}.
 The following sections detail how to activate the beta features on IBM Cloud:

 To work with {{site.data.keyword.aios_full}}, you must already have an IBM Cloud instance and you must have provisioned an {{site.data.keyword.aios_full}} instance.